eclipse-edc/Connector/samples/04-file-transfer/README.md

 > **Please adjust the `destination` to match your local dev machine!**

-- the last path item, `test-document`, matches the ID of the `GenericDataCatalogEntry` that we created earlier in `FileTransferExtension.java`, thus referencing the _data source_
+- the last path item, `test-document`, matches the ID of the `Asset` that we created earlier in `FileTransferExtension.java`, thus referencing the _data source_
 - the first query parameter (`connectorAddress`) is the address of the provider connector
 - the last query parameter (`destination`) indicates the desired _destination_ directory on you local machine.